 This article on stacked ranking and performance management was originally published in January 2015.
 All relevant statistics and copy have been updated as of May 2021.

 In finding the best ways to maximize employee potential and company profits, managers use a wide breadth of systems, processes, and company-specific routines to motivate those falling behind and reward those performing well.
-Stacked ranking is perhaps the most notorious of these systems, as its uses and pitfalls are talked about endlessly in the recruiting and manager world.
-Below we dive deeper into the strategy behind stacked ranking and the various benefits and disadvantages of utilizing this strategy.@ClearCompany breaks down #StackRanking in their latest blog.
+Stack ranking is perhaps the most notorious of these systems, as its uses and pitfalls are talked about endlessly in the recruiting and manager world.
+Below we dive deeper into the strategy behind stack ranking and the various benefits and disadvantages of utilizing this strategy.@ClearCompany breaks down #StackRanking in their latest blog.
 See whether you should be using this #PerformanceManagement strategy:

 What is Stack Ranking?